Last Updated on by

 Optimizing designs for performance faster

-During the development of the Mark X, the company’s largest, most advanced 3D printer with accuracy of within 50 microns, engineers needed to double the size of the printer’s build platform, maintain its strength, and avoid displacement — all while reducing weight.
+During the development of their Industrial line, Markforged was aiming to curate 3D printers with accuracy of within 50 microns.
+Engineers needed to double the size of the printer’s build platform, maintain its strength, and avoid displacement — all while reducing weight.

 The build platform needed to be much stiffer, with deflection of less than three microns under load.
 Running displacement analyses with SOLIDWORKS Simulation allowed them to use different pocketing schemes to reduce the weight until they found the best combination of stiffness and weight.